 If a participant changes their legal name during study participation, the participant must sign a new informed consent form using the new name.
-Site must include in their files the rational for signing a new consent with a new name.
+The site must include in their files the rationale for signing a new consent with a new name.